Discussion of Nature’s Design Solutions in Tintinnids: Masters of Microzooplankton Survival

 where Pi = proportion of the total count arising from the ith species, S = total # of species, and N = total # of individuals.
 (Rakshit, 2014).

 A high species diversity index indicates a broad range of species present in similar numbers, a high species richness would correspond to one or more species existing in high volume, and a high species evenness represents a large array of species regardless of quantity.
 The researchers within this paper note that “an overall species diversity index (H′) was found to be high during post-monsoon and low during pre-monsoon.
 Species richness (R′) value showed an almost opposite trend with diversity indices.
 However, species evenness (E′) indicates almost a similar trend throughout the year in all the sites (Rakshit, 2014).”
-This observation pinpoints a clear cyclical pattern in the population dynamics of tintinnids.
+This observation pinpoints a clear cyclical pattern in the of tintinnids.
 During the post-monsoon, the environment supports a diverse population of tintinnids, implying a wealth of different niches being occupied.
 As the season transitions into pre-monsoon, there is a decline in diversity but a rise in species richness.
 This indicates that while fewer species may dominate the estuarine ecosystem, those that do thrive are present in large numbers.
 This seasonal shift suggests that certain species of tintinnids have evolved to capitalize on the resources and conditions prevalent during the pre-monsoon months, outcompeting other species.

 As winter approaches, the environmental conditions become harsher, leading to a decline in the overall number of tintinnids.
 It is during these colder months that the robustness of evolutionary adaptation is tested.
 Only those species with the necessary genetic traits to endure such conditions can survive, leading to a resetting of the community structure by the time post-monsoon arrives.
 This observation is supported by the fact that species evenness remains consistent throughout the year, suggesting that the presence of each species within the community does not see drastic changes even though their populations might.
 Understanding this, we can assume that the population maintains high diversity even under pressure from the dominant species.

-Figure 12.
+Fig. 12.
 Microphotographs of representative tintinnid species of diverse lorica structures recorded from the Hooghly River Estuary.
 A: T. karajacensis, B: T. beroidea, C: L. simplex, D: T. parvula, E :Metacylis sp., F :T. Turbo, and G: T. minuta (Jinpeng, 2019).

 In another experiment done in Limnology and Oceanography, the tintinnid’s ability to attach to floating aggregates is explored (Jinpeng, 2019).
 This unique ability of tintinnids to grapple small pieces of detritus is a clear example of an evolutionary adaptation because of said adaptation’s consequences of enhanced tintinnid predation and reduced predation on the respective tintinnid.
 Attachment to the correct aggregate is crucial for predation because specific aggregates attract certain prey.
 Aggregates tend to harbor a higher local concentration of nanosized protists, which serve as an important food source for tintinnids.
 By stationing themselves close to these aggregates, tintinnids are near a constant supply of prey, increasing their feeding efficiency.
 Furthermore, their attachment provides a significant boost to their feeding mechanics.
 Tintinnids utilize the flow rate of water through their mouths to feed, drawing in prey with the current they generate.
 When attached to an aggregate, they experience an enhanced flow rate through their mouths.
 The research indicates an impressive 50% increase in this flow rate as compared to their free-swimming counterparts (Jinpeng, 2019).
 This elevated flow rate allows attached tintinnids to capture prey more effectively, thus solidifying their role as superior predators in their environment.
 The ability to reversibly attach and detach from surfaces, as observed in Eutintinnus Inquilinus, suggests that this adaptation is not a mere chance occurrence.
 It is a result of evolutionary pressures that favored tintinnids with better feeding efficiencies, leading to the proliferation of those that could attach to aggregates.